The Blinding of Bulgaria

 Basil II had ascended to the Byzantine throne as a young child in 976, but by 1014 he had matured into a ruthless and effective military commander.
 Known for his austere lifestyle and strategic brilliance, Basil was determined to restore Byzantine power to its former glory.
 The Bulgarian threat had to be eliminated.

-The war between Basil and Samuel had dragged on for decades, with raids, sieges, and battles devastating the Balkans.
+The war between Basil and Samuel dragged on for decades, with raids, sieges, and battles devastating the Balkans.
 Both sides employed scorched earth tactics, destroying crops and settlements.
 The population suffered terribly, caught between two empires locked in an existential struggle.

 The Brutal Aftermath

 What followed the Battle of Kleidion would shock even the hardened sensibilities of medieval warfare.
 Basil II ordered his soldiers to blind 99 out of every 100 captured Bulgarian soldiers.
-The hundredth man was left with one eye, so he could lead his comrades home.
+The hundredth man was left with one eye so he could lead his comrades home.
 The Byzantine soldiers carried out their grim work with methodical efficiency, using heated irons to destroy the eyes of 14,850 men.

 Bulgarian resistance continued under Samuel's son Gabriel Radomir, but the psychological impact of the mass blinding had shattered Bulgarian morale.
 Gabriel was soon murdered by his cousin Ivan Vladislav, who briefly tried to rally Bulgarian forces before he too was killed in battle.
 By 1018, the last Bulgarian nobles surrendered to Basil II.

 Contemporary accounts offer different perspectives on this act of mass mutilation.
 Byzantine chroniclers presented it as a necessary demonstration of imperial power, while Bulgarian sources portrayed it as an act of unconscionable brutality.
 Michael Psellus, a Byzantine historian, wrote that Basil "was not naturally cruel" but believed such severity was needed to ensure lasting peace.
+The surviving Bulgarian soldiers and their families faced a harsh future.
+Many became beggars, dependent on monasteries and charity.
+Their suffering became part of Bulgarian folk memory, preserved in songs and stories that would fuel future resistance against Byzantine rule.

 Long-Term Impact